- Our customers have been hired by: *

 Ensure keywords are included

-You might not realise it, but CVs include their fair share of data analysis.
+When writing a CV for data analyst, you might not realise it, but CVs include their fair share of data analysis.
 CV scanning software filters CVs before recruiters even read them.
-To pass this hurdle, add plenty of keywords to your CV based on the job description.
+To pass this hurdle, add plenty of keywords to your data analyst CV based on the job description.

 Back it up with data